 First 30 percent in asset gifts

-- Other appreciated assets: Some givers have valuable assets like oil, gas, or mineral rights, farmland, valuable jewelry, etc. If you have an asset, and you’re wondering if you can give it, now is a great time to ask.
+- Other appreciated assets: Some givers have valuable assets like oil, gas, or mineral rights, farmland, patents, etc. If you have an asset, and you’re wondering if you can give it, now is a great time to ask.

 Remaining 70 percent in cash

-Remember that the giving allowed under existing tax law may be given to a donor-advised fund (Giving Fund) or a private foundation, as well as churches and charities.
-However, the additional cash giving provided for under the CARES Act must be given only to churches and charities or Single-Charity Funds.
+Remember that the giving allowed under pre-existing tax law may be given to a donor-advised fund (Giving Fund) or a private foundation, as well as churches and charities.
+However, the additional cash giving allowed under the extended CARES Act must be given only to churches and charities or Single-Charity Funds.